 Points of Vigilance to Know

-The initial investment can be off-putting: $165 to $440 at once is a sum.
-But remember: paid off in 3 to 6 months.
+The upfront cost can be a barrier: spending $165 to $440 at once is a real outlay.
+That said, it typically pays for itself within 3 to 6 months.

-On long trips (more than 2 weeks), logistics can be complex without regular access to washing machine.
+On longer trips — more than two weeks — logistics can get complicated without reliable access to a washing machine.

 Solutions to Each Disadvantage